lateinit-apps/guitar-app/docs/PRD.md

 ## MVP

 ASAP we got the MVP - we go live immediately and start to deploy our platform.
 In concept of game dev this stage is called open beta.
-After reaching this stage we can show our platfrom to close acquaintances and relatives.
+After reaching this stage we can show our platfrom to acquaintances and relatives.

-- empty database for storing all data that we will need on this stage
+- test database with dummy data for storing all that we will need on this stage
 - search by release names and artists names/albums/year/genre
-- download tabs in ASCII .txt (our own format)
+- download tabs in ASCII .txt (our own format) - *under decision*
 - sorting by release names and artists names

 *Note: by release here are considered release category from our database, look